 Individuals who identify as neurodivergent may have unique ways of processing information and interacting with the world around them.

-For individuals with complex PTSD, their neurodiversity can play a significant role in how they cope with and manage their symptoms.
+For individuals with C-PTSD, their neuro neurodiversity plays a significant role in how they cope with and manage their symptoms.
 For example, someone with ADHD may struggle with maintaining focus during therapy sessions or adhering to a consistent treatment plan.
 Similarly, someone with ASD may require different methods of communication and support in therapy compared to someone without ASD.

 Is Recovery Possible from Complex PTSD?